Italy Treasury minister sees stagnation rather than recession

 “Let’s wait for data for the last quarter of 2018.
 I don’t see a recession, I see a situation of stagnation,” Giovanni Tria said in an interview in Italian daily Corriere della Sera on Sunday.

-Asked about privatizations, the minister said the government was studying the question of transferring stakes in state-controlled holdings to state-lender Cassa Depositi e Prestiti.
+Asked about privatisations, the minister said the government was studying the question of transferring stakes in state-controlled holdings to state-lender Cassa Depositi e Prestiti.
+(Reporting by Stephen Jewkes Editing by Keith Weir)